Has the gender pay gap report made you wonder if you are receiving equal pay?

 - The terms of a job offer.

 Equal pay laws that ensure that a woman who has taken maternity leave does not lose the benefit of any pay rise or bonuses awarded during either her maternity leave or on her return to work.
 On the other hand, a man cannot make a claim based on more favourable terms enjoyed by a woman as a result of her pregnancy or maternity.

 In their defence, an employer can rely on establishing that there is a material factor which necessitates that you and your colleague are paid differently.
 You will not have a sex equality claim if your employer shows that the difference in contractual terms is neither directly nor indirectly sex discriminatory.
 If it is gender neutral, but in practice has a disproportionately adverse impact on women, the employer will still be required to justify the difference.

 Equal pay claims and sex equality claims are usually brought in an employment tribunal.
 If you win an equal pay claim, the employment tribunal will confirm your right and require your employer to pay any arrears of pay or damages for breach of a contractual term.
 This could be back dated for up to 6 years.
 If you win a sex equality claim, the employment tribunal will imply a “sex equality clause” into a woman’s contract of employment.
 This will replace the less favourable term(s) with the equivalent more favourable term(s) of a man’s contract.

-If you believe you are or have been paid less than your colleague of a different gender, or the terms of your contract are not as favourable as your colleague and the reason for that is because you are a different sex, please contact our experts in the Employment Team at Levins Solicitors on 0151 480 5777 or Request a Call Back using the button at the top of the screen to make an appointment to discuss your claim.
+If you believe you are or have been paid less than your colleague of a different gender, or the terms of your contract are not as favourable as your colleague and the reason for that is because you are a different sex, please contact our experts in the Employment Team at Levins Solicitors on 0151 480 5777 or fill out the contact form on our Employment Law page and we will be in touch.